 For more help with captions and other supporting text around images, see Guidelines for explaining images.

-If you'd like to use an inline image, you'll use something like this:
+To use an inline image, add something like this:

 Fixed width, block level images are similar in format to full column width images, except the original image width is smaller than the column width (800px) of a page.
 It's important that you edit the HTML like you would an inline image.
 This way the image will be rendered at 100% of the column width and also be responsive to smaller screen sizes.